Q. Why should I hire an Immigration Consultant?

 Q. How soon can an application be processed?

-The average length of time it takes to process an application depends on many
+A. The average length of time it takes to process an application depends

 factors, which are constantly being revised by the Canadian High Commission